madhan404/madhan404/README.md

 ## 😯 How Do I Contribute ?

-### 🟢 Biometric Attendance Portal – Full Stack Developer
+### 🟢 Biometric Attendance Portal – Full Stack
 📅 Mar 2025 – Present
 • Developed a complete attendance management system using React, Node.js, and MySQL
 • Replaced traditional ID-based login with SIN-based biometric records
 • Implemented approval hierarchy and real-time attendance status updates
-• Added PDF upload, cloud storage, and download functionality using `multer`
+• Added PDF upload, and download functionality using `multer`

-### 📝 MERN ToDo List – Full Stack Developer
+### 📝 MERN ToDo List – Full Stack
 📅 Jan 2025
 • Built a CRUD-based To-Do app with MongoDB, Express.js, React, and Node.js
 • Designed a clean, responsive UI and managed user state using `useState` and `useEffect`
 • Integrated backend with frontend using REST APIs

-### 🍔 Omni Food Landing Page – Frontend Developer
+### 🍔 Omni Food Landing Page – Frontend
 📅 2024
 • Created a fully responsive and visually appealing food delivery landing page
-• Used modern HTML5, CSS3, and basic JavaScript animations
+• Used modern HTML5, CSS3
-• Practiced pixel-perfect layout techniques and mobile responsiveness
+• Practiced perfect layout techniques

 ### 📹 Content Creation & Design
 • Designed posters and event banners using Canva
-• Edited videos for social media and tech events
+• Edited videos for social media and college events
 • Experienced in basic brand building for technical content

+## 🌱 Currently Exploring & Learning

+- 🤖 **LLMs (Large Language Models)** – Learning how to build and deploy custom LLM-powered apps
+- 🔧 **Ollama + DeepSeek** – Installed and used `deepseek-coder` locally through Ollama for lightweight LLM experimentation
+- 🧠 **LM Studio** – Exploring prompt engineering and local model management
+- 🧩 **n8n (Workflow Automation)** – Set up a **local chatbot** using n8n + LLM + webhooks — no paid services!
+- 📡 Interested in integrating AI workflows with real-world tools and backend systems

 ## How to Reach Me